Tigray People's Liberation Front: 1978–1990

-In February 1979, the TPLF held its first regular congress.
+On February 26-March 3, 1979, the TPLF held its First Organisational Congress.
 It declared its struggle the Second Woyane (kalay wäyyanä) and changed its Tigrinya name to Həzbawi Wäyyanä Harənnät Təgray.
 It adopted a new political program calling for self-determination within a democratic Ethiopia, with independence an option only if unity proved impossible.
 Gaining and maintaining the support of the local population was at the core of the TPLF's strategy in the 1970s and 1980s.
 TPLF leaders knew that the goodwill of the population would sustain their movement and ultimately lead them to victory over the Derg.
 Consequently, any fighter caught mistreating locals was punished or even executed by TPLF authorities.
 As a result, local support for the TPLF was consistent and invaluable.
 The local population shared food and resources with the fighters, provided them with safe havens, and, most importantly, provided the TPLF with up-to-date information.

 In retrospect, it is evident that the 1978-1985 period further strengthened the TPLF.
 The increasingly alienating intervention of the Derg, the front's handling of famine and refugee problems, and the foreign connections it built through its mission in Khartoum, enabled the movement to mobilize and better equip more fighters to prepare for the shift from guerrilla to frontal attack.
 Moreover, developments within the TPLF in the mid-1980s led to a conceptual shift from a struggle for the liberation of Tigray to that of all Ethiopia.